python/cpython/Doc/library/logging.rst

    The system will save old log files by appending extensions to the filename.
    The extensions are date-and-time based, using the strftime format ``%Y-%m-%d_%H-%M-%S`` or a leading portion thereof, depending on the rollover interval.
 If *backupCount* is nonzero, at most *backupCount* files will be kept, and if more would be created when rollover occurs, the oldest one is deleted.
+The deletion logic uses the interval to determine which files to delete, so changing the interval may leave old files lying around.

 .. method:: TimedRotatingFileHandler.doRollover()